-In March 2020, NIGH had the honour of participating—with a short film and the closing keynote—at the CNMF Conference in London, UK.
+In March 2020, NIGH had the honour of participating—with our short film and closing keynote—at the CNMF Conference in London, UK.
 NIGH's contribution has been noted by Dr. Billy Rosa in the British Medical Journal's Nursing Blog published on May 3, 2020.
-To read the Blog post, click HERE.
+To read the full Blog post, click HERE.
+See this short film HERE and watch the keynote—featuring beautiful graphics HERE.
 Well done NIGH!
-See short the film HERE and watch the keynote HERE.

 The PAHO/WHO Collaborating Center for Nursing Knowledge, Information Management & Sharing at John Hopkins University hosts the Global Alliance for Nursing and Midwifery (GANM), which allows for equitable access to knowledge and discussions regardless of internet bandwidth to nurses and midwives a global voice.